Fantomas42/django-blog-zinnia/README.rst

 Basically any feature that can be provided by another reusable app has been left out.
-Why should we re-implement something that is already done and reviewed by others and tested ?
+Why should we re-implement something that is already done and reviewed by others and tested?

 |paypal|

 Features
 ========

-More than a long speech, here the list of the main features :
+More than a long speech, here the list of the main features:

 * Comments
 * `Sitemaps`_